-MD1: Human Maturation and Development from Conception to Age 2: Part I
+Human Maturation and Development, Part I

 This course explains the constitutional and environmental factors in the first stages of life that contribute to or inhibit maturation.
 This class provides the student with the opportunity to learn, both intellectually and experientially, about the unfolding lives of human beings.
 Readings include those derived from the analyses of adults as well as those developed from the direct observation of infants with their mothers.
 The course emphasizes theories of attachment as they relate to and parallel the development of the therapist-patient relationship and therapeutic interventions, thus providing a frame- work to begin to assess and investigate questions about where a patient might present on an emotional—developmental continuum.
 Class discussion is intended to offer an opportunity to develop empathy with patients by re-experiencing those feelings that are lived in one’s own life and with one’s family of origin.
 Driven by student participation informed by the assigned readings, the class is conducted in an environment where student-therapists can each learn in his or her own way and at his or her own pace.

-S1: Case Presentation Seminar
+Case Presentation Workshop

 The purpose of the case presentation is to provide a learning tool for both the presenter and the participants for understanding the unique treatment dynamics in each patient-analyst relationship and how the analyst might proceed using Modern Psychoanalytic treatment methods.
 This course focuses on the process of choosing a case and writing a case presentation according to the PSP guidelines.
 Particular attention will be placed on the following key issues: